ahmedzacky/Quotes/README.md

 I went through many interesting chats and found it hard to document if someone said something that's really cool.

-So this simple webapp is where we can upload what quote would you like to store, it can be in form of text or a screenshot.
+So this simple webapp is where users can upload what quote they would like to store, it can be in form of text or a screenshot.

+# Getting started with Django

 In this project, I am self learning django and getting a better understanding of how the web works.

 Trying to figure out how databases, userforms and URLs work together.

 I am really excited about this and I hope it all goes fine.